UPPMAX/uppmax_intro_day_1/docs/sessions/start_interactive_session.md

       what does the job scheduler need to know?
     - How to stop an interactive session?

+    Feedback questions:

+    - Why use an interactive session?
+    - How do you see that you are in an interactive session?

 ## Why?

 Login nodes are used interactively for light processes, e.g. submitting a job.